eoyebami/eoyebami.github.io/languages/python/2024-08-08-python-if-statements.md

   - it follows the below logic:

     ```python
+    # a statement which consists of a header and a body and is usually identified by a colon at the end of the header
-    # statments which have headers that end with a colon, are compound statements
+    # this is a compound statement
     if condition:
         # a sequence of statements within a compound statement are known as the body
         # do this